If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 Whether it is an assignment, application, or an important interview, it is normal for you to feel stressed, insecure, and frustrated.

-The best thing you can do is to keep an open-mind and adapt to these new experiences, trust in yourself and others, and ask for help when you need it.
+The best thing you can do is to keep an open mind and adapt to these new experiences, trust in yourself and others, and ask for help when you need it (we are always here to support you too!).

 McMaster Health Sciences & Medical School